tobozo/WUD-Ducky/ReadMe.md

 # Features

  - Dongle is detected as Mouse, Keyboard and USB Pendrive
- - Mouse driver uses absolute positioning
+ - Mouse driver uses absolute positioning, can be controlled from WebUI
  - Mounted MicroSD card allows editing files from the OS, ~~and~~ or reading from the ESP
- - Starts WiFi in AP Mode
+ - Starts WiFi in AP or APSTA Mode
  - Runs a Webserver with the following endpoints:
    - `/quack` send script, key or string sequence to the keyboard
    - `/list` list available files on the SD Card